Moodle: Origins

 Martin Dougiamas, who has graduate degrees in computer science and education, wrote the first version of Moodle.
 Dougiamas started a Ph.D. to examine "the use of open source software to support a social constructionist epistemology of teaching and learning within Internet-based communities of reflective inquiry."
 Although how exactly social constructivism makes Moodle different from other eLearning platforms is difficult to show, it has been cited as an important factor by Moodle adopters.
 Other Moodle adopters, such as the Open University in the UK, have pointed out that Learning Management Systems can equally be seen as "relatively pedagogy-neutral".

 Pedagogical approach

-The stated philosophy of Moodle includes a constructivist and social constructionist approach to education, emphasizing that learners (and not just teachers) can contribute to the educational experience.
+The stated philosophy of Moodle includes a constructivist and social constructionist approach to education, emphasising that learners (and not just teachers) can contribute to the educational experience.
 Using these pedagogical principles, Moodle provides an environment for learning communities.

 Origin of name

 The acronym Moodle officially stands for modular object-oriented dynamic learning environment.
 When the project was first started, the "m" instead stood for "Martin's", after original developer Martin Dougiamas.
 Besides being an acronym, the name was also chosen because of the dictionary definition of Moodle, with connotations such as "tinkering", "insight", and "creativity", as well as to correspond to an available domain name.